ruhandong01/aha_clip/README.md

 # front page
 We have a text input box in the html page to allow users to input their story ideas

+# functions
+1.Generate a comic-style image for each sentence from the user input.
+If there are 7 sentences, you will generate 7 photos 2.Generate a voice-over based on user input.
+3.Auto-match voice-over and photos and make it a video.